How To Reduce Our Plastic Pollution

 Plan Ahead!

-Most single-use plastic waste is generated around food consumption, so when leaving for the supermarket or going out for a meal, remember to pack your reusable and non-disposable items:- Leave a tote bag by the door or in your car so you always have it at hand, and carry with you a metal straw and non-disposable cutlery.
+- Leave a tote bag by the door or in your car so you always have it at hand, and carry with you a metal straw and non-disposable cutlery.

 - When you're going out for morning coffee, remember your coffee carrier.
 Some shops even give you points or discounts for their use.